stevenmellor/laos_teacher/README.md

    ```bash
    uv pip install '.[speech,llm]'
    ```

+   The conversational + translation path relies on `transformers`, `torch`, and `sentencepiece`, all of which are covered by the combined extras above.

    For development workflows that rely on the bundled pytest suite, install the dev tools extra (or combine it with `speech`).